 Dedicated to a man who gave 35 years of unparalleled service to the University of Redlands, Ted Runner Stadium is one of the jewels of Southern California football stadiums and one of many fine athletic facilities on the University of Redlands campus.

-The stadium itself seats 6,750 people and is utilized by the Bulldog football and track & field teams.
+The stadium itself seats 6,750 people and is utilized by the Bulldog football and track and field teams.
 In addition, Redlands East Valley High School football team utilizes this great facility during the fall season.

 Ted Runner was an outstanding student-athlete who earned Little All-America Second Team quarterback honors in 1947.
 He was also a two-year member of the All-SCIAC football team and ran as a member of the Bulldog track team.
 After earning a master's degree in 1952 at Springfield College, Runner returned to the University of Redlands as the head track coach and assistant football coach.
 He became the head football coach in 1959 and guided the Bulldogs to a 27-22-1 record over the next five years.